 Admittedly, the second part of that question is kind of loaded since it’s really going to depend on each individual person’s taste profile and budget.
-Nonetheless, to really get a better understanding of the Blue Mountain coffee bean it’s necessary to begin at its origins.
-If you'd like to skip this section and go straight to our Blue Mountain coffee recommendation, click here.
+To really get a better understanding of the Blue Mountain coffee bean it’s necessary to begin at its origins.

 Coffee was introduced in Jamaica in 1728 by its then Governor, Sir Nicholas Lawes.
 Starting in the central mountain system of the island, the cultivation of this already very lucrative crop expanded and eventually reached the country’s longest range: the Blue Mountains.
 Along this range is the country's highest peak known as Blue Mountain Peak reaching above 7400 feet above sea level.

 The Blue Mountain range is blessed with a climate ideal for coffee growing with its year-long mild temperatures, abundant rainfall, rich soil and almost perpetual mists that give this mountain range the bluish color from which its name is derived.
 The combination of all these factors creates a “perfect storm” for producing a fantastically unique coffee bean that has captivated the world by….”storm”.